For all those in business “profit” is the reward for all the work and effort you put into the operation.

 The objective of the above is to expand sales income while controlling and, if possible, reducing direct costs so as to produce an overall increase in gross profit.

 For all those involved in charging a rate for a job it is important to ensure that your working time is used effectively.
-The average self-employed person should endeavour to charge for 35 hours per week, and as a useful discipline, a timesheet should be kept.
-This will assist in identifying the proper utilisation of your time.
+The average self-employed person should aim to charge for 35 hours per week, and as a useful discipline, a timesheet should be kept.
+This will help in identifying whether you’re using your time in the most profitable way.
 Research the rates charged in your industry by your competitors.

 Ensure that business expenses are maintained at an absolute minimum and that any additional overheads assumed by the business result in increased profitability and efficiency.
-Are you satisfied that for all new overheads you have reviewed the market to establish where to place your orders?
+Are you satisfied that for all new overheads you have reviewed the market to establish the best place for your orders?
 Reliability and backup service are important factors to take into account.

-Be sure that you have obtained quotations for your finance from your supplier, your bank and a finance company.
+Be sure that you have obtained and compared quotations for your finance from your supplier, your bank and a finance company.

-Having endeavoured to set out a few very basic principles, you must be aware of your business income and expenditure.
-The proper keeping of your books and records is absolutely essential if you are to monitor the overall trends and patterns of income and expenditure relating to your business activities.
+Having tried to set out a few very basic principles, you must be aware of your business income and expenditure.
+Keeping proper, up-to-date accounting books and records is absolutely essential if you are to monitor the overall trends and patterns of income and expenditure relating to your business activities.

 Use your advisors to avoid pitfalls that can cost you dearly.